 Just take a look at some of these WordPress statistics that show how important it is to protect your WordPress website:

-- 83% of all CMS based websites that were hacked in 2017 were running WordPress, which makes sense since WordPress holds 60% of the CMS market share.
+- 83% of all CMS based websites that were hacked recently were running WordPress, which makes sense since WordPress holds 60% of the CMS market share.
 (WPBeginner)

 - Hackers attack WordPress sites both big and small, with over 90,978 attacks happening per minute.
 (WPPlugins)